grgbr/enbox/doc/api.rst

 .. include:: _cdefs.rst

-.. _sect-api_overview:
+.. _sect-api-overview:

 Overview
 ========

 What follows here provides a thorough description of how to use Enbox's library.
-Please, head to sections :ref:`sect-top-overview` and :ref:`sect-top-terminology` for an introduction to Enbox concepts.
+Please, head to sections :ref:`sect-main-overview` and :ref:`sect-main-terminology` for an introduction to Enbox concepts.

 Basically, Enbox library is the C framework that lies underneath Enbox.
 It is provided to carry out Enbox related tasks directly from C/C++ applications.